GitHbGav/-SyriaTel-telecom/README.md

 Grid Search best-performing model

 ## Conclusion
-Our current logistic regression model has been a game-changer in our efforts to reduce churn.
-But we're not stopping there – we're about to dive even deeper into the data game.
-Our plan?
-First, we want to figure out what's making other companies churn less.
-That way, we can help our clients do the same and keep them happy.
-Second, we're jazzing up our data by bringing in info on new and old clients.
-This means we'll have more to work with, which lets us uncover even more reasons why people might churn.
-So, get ready for some exciting data adventures as we continue to rock the churn reduction world!
+Our current logistic regression model represents a significant advancement in our efforts to mitigate churn among our client base.
+However, in our pursuit of continuous improvement and client satisfaction, we are now poised to delve deeper into our data analysis.
+Our objective is twofold: first, to uncover the key factors contributing to a lower churn rate among other companies, enabling us to provide our clients with actionable insights and strategies for retention.
+Second, we are committed to enriching our data by incorporating information on both new and existing clients.
+This expanded dataset will empower us to explore a wider spectrum of factors influencing churn, facilitating more comprehensive and effective solutions for our clients.
+By embracing this approach, we aim to maintain our position at the forefront of churn reduction strategies and enhance the value we bring to our clients

+## Recommendations
+* Offer discounts to customers

+* Give better training to our staff doing customer service

+* Aquire more data to help us compare churn to other companies

 ### Notebooks
 * [Notebooks]([Notebooks/Notebook #1.ipynb](https://github.com/GitHbGav/3-project/blob/main/Notebooks/Notebook%20%231.ipynb))  - Data Cleaning